urbaman/HomeLab/Kubernetes/Prometheus-Stack/Uptime-kuma/readme.md

 ## Create the Prometheus Service Monitor

+**NB:** The helm chart deployment already contains the serviceMonitor, see the helm deployment for instructions

 Create a secret with the basic auth base64 username and password for uptime-kuma, then the service monitor